-If you have back pain, in addition to “support,” you want to be on the lookout for words like “contouring” and “pressure relief” when shopping for a mattress topper.
+If you have back pain, you also want to be on the lookout for words like “contouring” and “pressure relief” when shopping for a mattress topper.
 A contouring mattress topper will mold itself to the shape of your body.

 Memory foam mattress toppers are famous for doing this, giving sleepers that classic “hug-like” feeling.
-In this way, your spine should be in its proper alignment– as in, about the same position it is in when you’re standing up straight– and your hips and shoulders should feel supported and cushioned as well.
+In this way, your spine is more likely to find proper alignment– as in, about the same position it is in when you’re standing up straight– and your hips and shoulders may feel better supported and cushioned.

-A too-firm or even too-soft mattress can put a lot of pressure on your spine if you sleep on your stomach or back and on your hips and shoulder if you sleep on your side.
-Adding a mattress topper that is contouring will help relieve some of this pressure and ultimately, relieve some of your back pain.
+A too-firm or even too-soft mattress can wind up creating extra pressure.
+Therefore, adding a mattress topper that is contouring may help relieve some of this pressure and ultimately, relieve some of your back pain.

-Luckily buying a mattress topper for back pain is a whole lot less expensive than replacing your mattress.
-The mattress toppers we’ve reviewed are mostly in the 100-200 dollar range, but a latex mattress topper is going to cost you a bit more.
+Luckily, buying a mattress topper for back pain is typically less expensive than replacing your mattress.
+The mattress toppers we’ve reviewed are mostly in the 100-200 dollar range, but a latex mattress topper might cost you a bit more.

-We’ve included mattress toppers with high quality materials.
-Not all mattress topper materials are created equal, though, and you’ll want to keep this in mind on your search.
+We’ve included mattress toppers with high-quality materials.
+Not all mattress topper materials are created equal, though, and you’ll want to keep this in mind during your search.

-For example, a lot of memory foam mattress toppers will provide the contouring you need for a painful back, but they might also overheat you at night since memory foam, unless specifically designed to regulate temperature, can be hot.
+For example, a lot of memory foam mattress toppers will provide the contouring you need for a painful back, but they might also overheat you at night since memory foam — unless it’s specifically designed to regulate temperature — can be hot.

 Poly foam is another material that you’ll likely come across.
-This foam is inexpensive, but it also won’t last you as long as a higher quality material like memory foam or latex.
+This foam is more budget-friendly, but it also may not last you as long as a higher quality material like memory foam or latex.

-For quality materials, you might end up paying a bit more upfront, but it will save you money and (actual) pain down the line.
-Mattress toppers made from high quality materials will last you longer and will also be more supportive to a painful back.
+For quality materials, you might end up paying a bit more upfront, but it might save you money and (actual) pain down the line.
+Mattress toppers made from high-quality materials typically last you longer and offer more support to a painful back.

 What’s the Best Type of Mattress Topper for Back Pain?

-People weighing over 230 pounds should consider the thickest options while others might find it more suitable and comfortable to go for 2 or 3-inch pads.
-They provide a combination of back support and comfort, fostering optimal sleep.
+People weighing over 230 pounds might consider the thickest options while others might find it more suitable and comfortable to go for 2 or 3-inch pads.

 Read Our Full Guide: Best Memory Foam Bed Toppers

-Latex toppers can provide constant support to your back, keeping your body neutral to help prevent back pain from worsening.
-They are also known for being highly responsive, which means they quickly respond to your movements to prevent even the slightest sleep disturbances.
-Latex is temperature-neutral, so you shouldn’t have any concerns about becoming too warm at night because of your topper.
+Latex toppers can provide good support to your back, keeping your body neutral to help prevent back pain from worsening.
+They are also known for being highly responsive, which means they better respond to your movements to prevent even the slightest sleep disturbances.
+Latex is temperature-neutral, so you’ll have less concern about becoming too warm at night because of your topper.

 The quality of these mattress toppers is substantially high.
 Though they are on the pricier side, their durability gives them exceptional value.

 This commonly-used foam is often sold as a cheaper alternative to memory foam.
-Polyfoam does offer pressure relief and cushioning, but it won’t last you as long as memory foam.
-These mattress toppers also tend to have a distinct chemical smell when first unopened.
-This smell isn’t harmful and should go away within a few days.
+Poly foam does offer pressure relief and cushioning, but it won’t last you as long as memory foam.

-Down alternative mattress toppers are similar to down mattress toppers in that they provide a lot of cushioning and plushness; not a lot of contouring and support.
+Down alternative mattress toppers are similar to down mattress toppers in that they provide a lot of cushioning and plushness but not a lot of contouring and support.
 They are made to feel soft like down feathers but are made from synthetic polyester materials.

 They are a less expensive option than a down mattress topper.
-Again, though, they won’t provide a lot of support for those with back pain.
+Again, though, they may not provide a lot of support for those with back pain.

-Feather mattress toppers will be plush and likely heavier than down or down alternative toppers.
-They won’t provide much additional support or contouring but will add softness that might flatten out during the night.
+Feather mattress toppers will feel plush and likely heavier than down or down alternative toppers.
+They might not provide much additional support or contouring but can add a softness that might flatten out during the night.

-Feather mattress toppers will be less expensive than down, though they come with the risk of the feathers’ quills poking you.
+Feather mattress toppers are usually less expensive than down, though they come with the risk of the feathers’ quills poking you.

 What Causes Back Pain?

-Back pain can manifest throughout your entire back area, regardless of whether its source is in your lower, mid, or upper back.
-Of all the parts of your back, though, lower back pain is the most common.
-This is because it’s the most pressurized area, carrying the load of your entire upper body.
+Back pain can radiate throughout your entire back area, regardless of whether its source is in your lower, mid, or upper back.
+Of all the parts of your back, though, lower back pain is the most common7.
+Risk factors for low back pain include age, weight, and structural problems such as scoliosis that affect spine alignment.

-Lower back pain is also common after a back injury.
-After all, this part of the spine is doing a lot of work, keeping you balanced and receiving the force of impact when you walk, jump, run, or even sit, and the lumbar discs can wear down over time.
-After years of wear and tear on these discs, they may no longer do their job of providing cushioning between the vertebrae and bone, which can cause a herniated or “slipped” disc.
+Lower back pain is also common with certain occupations and lifestyles.
+After all, this part of the spine is doing a lot of work, keeping you balanced and receiving the force of impact when you lift heavy objects, jump, run, or even sit, and the lumbar discs can wear down over time.
+After years of wear and tear on these discs, they may no longer do their job of providing cushioning between the bones of your spine, which can cause a herniated or “slipped” disc.

-Aside from wear and tear or an acute injury, back pain can be caused by improper shoes, sitting on an uncomfortable chair throughout the day, a sedentary lifestyle, pulling a muscle, sleeping on the wrong mattress, or lying in an unsupportive position.
+Aside from wear and tear or an acute injury, back pain can be caused by muscle strain, arthritis, depression, and anxiety, sleeping on the wrong mattress, or lying in an unsupportive position.

-We mentioned above that sleeping on the wrong mattress could cause back problems, and included in this is the mattress’ firmness.
-A study4 found that people who slept on medium-firm mattresses had better outcomes for their back pain, not just while sleeping, but throughout the day as well.
+We mentioned above that sleeping on the wrong mattress could cause back strain and included in this is the mattress’ firmness.
+A study9 found that people who slept on medium-firm mattresses had better outcomes for their back pain, not just while sleeping but throughout the day as well.

 Frequently Asked Questions

-Sleeping on a bed that is medium-firm, rather than soft or firm, has been proven to help relieve back pain4.
-Getting a mattress topper that makes your bed medium-firm (adds cushioning to a too-firm mattress or adds firmness to a too-soft mattress) should help relieve back pain due to the wrong mattress.
+Yes, sleeping on a bed that is medium-firm, rather than soft or firm, has been proven9 to help relieve back pain.
+Getting a mattress topper that makes your bed medium-firm (adds cushioning to a too-firm mattress or adds firmness to a too-soft mattress) can help relieve back pain due to the wrong mattress.

 Is a mattress topper different from a mattress pad?